 At the same time, however, paid advertising opportunities for eCommerce brands have been undergoing major disruptions due to the demand for increased data privacy and the subsequent decline of third-party cookies used in online ads.

-With this in mind, marketers looking to drive more revenue from their eCommerce websites this holiday season may be exploring how to get more value from their organic marketing channels and bolstering their search engine optimization efforts to drive brand awareness and sales organically — and help offset the increasing costs (and decreasing options for audience targeting) on their paid channels.
+With this in mind, marketers looking to drive more traffic and revenue from their eCommmerce websites this holiday season may be exploring how to get more value from their organic marketing channels and bolstering their search engine optimization efforts to drive brand awareness and sales organically — and to help offset the increasing costs and decreasing options for audience targeting on their paid channels.

-In fact, 89% of marketing leaders surveyed in our report with Econsultancy felt that organic search will drive more revenue for their brands in the future.
+In fact, 89% of marketing leaders surveyed in our “Digital Future” report with Econsultancy felt that organic search will drive more revenue for their brands in the future.

-Is your website ready for Black Friday 2022?
+Is your website ready for Black Friday & Cyber Monday?

 As an eCommerce marketer, it pays to be prepared for the surge in online consumer spending that accompanies the holiday shopping season.
 It isn’t enough to assume that if you have an online store, people will come and buy from you.
 It takes a good deal of preparation to get your online properties ready for increased traffic, deal-hungry shoppers, and to ensure that people can find what they’re looking for on your website.